 These achievements form one of the momentous episodes in human history; the Mesopotamian invention of writing revolutionised our minds and increased our intellectual possibilities a hundredfold.
 The First Great Powers is a revelation: of kingship, warfare, society and religion.
 Here at last we can discover what it meant to be an ancient Mesopotamian living in such an extraordinary world.

 Arthur Cotterell is a prolific historian and author with a special interest in ancient ideas, myths and beliefs.
 His previous books include The Penguin Encyclopedia of Ancient Civilizations; The Penguin Encyclopedia of Classical Civilizations, and The Near East: A Cultural History, also published by Hurst.

 ‘A highly readable and engaging account about the world’s first imperial powers, and their legacy.
 Its exciting stories of eminent kings, powerful deities and pivotal events are often full of unexpected turns.’ – Amar Annus, Associate Professor of Near Eastern Religious History at the School of Theology and Religious Studies, University of Tartu, Estonia.

 ‘A useful book.
 Undaunted by popular ignorance of the pre-Hellenistic world, Arthur Cotterell promises the general reader an enlightening account of the 2nd–1st millennium BCE Babylonian and Assyrian kingdoms.
-The extent to which he delivers is remarkable.’ — John Keay, author of Sowing the Wind: the Seeds of Conflict in the Middle East as well as standard histories of India and China.
+The extent to which he delivers is remarkable.’ — John Keay, author of Sowing the Wind: The Seeds of Conflict in the Middle East; India: A History; and China: A History